 Originally from Memphis, Tennessee.
 Anastasia has a background in retail wine sales as former co-owner of Buster’s Liquor and Wines.
 She recently moved to Sonoma County and has made Guerneville her home.
-Anastasia is a volunteer with Stewards of the Coast and Redwoods.
-She coordinates some of the grant writing for Clean River Alliance based in the lower Russian River.
+Anastasia coordinates some of the grant writing for Clean River Alliance based in the lower Russian River.
 Living along the river Anastasia values her work with Russian Riverkeeper and is committed to protecting the river forever.
-Ana can be reached at email@example.com
+She is a certified California Naturalist through the University of California Naturalist Program.
+Anastasia can be reached at email@example.com